-In May 2018, connect to the world of mental health design…… make connections, make progress.
+In June 2021, connect to the world of mental health design…… make connections, make progress.
 Make a difference.

 Design in Mental Health is the only UK event to focus on the design of mental health facilities with a clear focus on creating calm therapeutic environments for the benefit of patients and staff alike.

 Both conference and exhibition are well attended by NHS trusts and private healthcare providers alongside architects and contractors who design and build the facilities that they manage every day.